rspeer/wordfreq/README.md

     Dutch       nl    │ -       -       -       Yes     Yes     Yes
     Portuguese  pt    │ -       -       Yes     Yes     Yes     Yes
     Russian     ru    │ -       -       Yes     Yes     Yes     Yes
+    Turkish     tr    │ -       -       -       Yes     Yes     Yes

-These 3 languages are only marginally supported so far, either because they have too few data sources, or in the case of Chinese because we are lacking tokenization support for it:
+These languages are only marginally supported so far.
+We have too few data sources so far in Korean (feel free to suggest some), and we are lacking tokenization support for Chinese.

     Language    Code    GBooks  SUBTLEX LeedsIC OpenSub Twitter Wikipedia ──────────────────┼──────────────────────────────────────────────────
-    Greek       el    │ -       -       Yes     Yes     -       -
     Korean      ko    │ -       -       -       -       Yes     Yes
     Chinese     zh    │ -       Yes     Yes     Yes     -       -